About my Fundraiser

-April – Base Camp of Mt Everest (over the course of 15 days, I will hike to over 17,000 feet to one of the world’s most peaceful and breathtaking places on earth) -- DONE
+April – Base Camp of Mt Everest (over the course of 15 days, I will hike to over 17,000 feet to one of the world’s most peaceful and breathtaking places on earth) -- SUCCESS!

 July – NYC triathlon -- SUCCESS!